 Summary of the Proxy Voting Policy, Procedures and Guidelines of The Dreyfus Family of Funds

 The board of each fund in the Dreyfus Family of Funds has delegated to Dreyfus the authority to vote proxies of companies held in a fund's portfolio.
-Dreyfus, through its participation in BNY Mellon's Proxy Policy Committee (the "PPC"), applies BNY Mellon's Proxy Voting Policy, related procedures and voting guidelines when voting proxies on behalf of a fund.
+Dreyfus, through its participation in BNY Mellon's Proxy Voting and Governance Committee (the "PVGC"), applies BNY Mellon's Proxy Voting Policy, related procedures and voting guidelines when voting proxies on behalf of a fund.

 Dreyfus recognizes that an investment adviser is a fiduciary that owes its clients a duty of utmost good faith and full and fair disclosure of all material facts.
 Dreyfus further recognizes that the right to vote proxies is an asset, just as the economic investment represented by the shares is an asset.
 An investment adviser's duty of loyalty precludes an adviser from subrogating its clients' interests to its own.
 Accordingly, in voting proxies, Dreyfus seeks to act solely in the best financial and economic interests of the funds.

-Each proxy is reviewed, categorized and analyzed in accordance with the PPC's written guidelines in effect from time to time.
-The guidelines are reviewed periodically and updated as necessary to reflect new issues and changes to the PPC's policies on specific issues.
-Items that can be categorized will be voted in accordance with any applicable guidelines or referred to the PPC, if the applicable guidelines so require.
-Proposals for which a guideline has not yet been established are referred to the PPC for discussion and vote.
-Additionally, the PPC may elect to review any proposal where it has identified a particular issue for special scrutiny in light of new information.
-The PPC will also consider specific interests and issues raised by a fund, which interests and issues may require that a vote for a fund be cast differently from the collective vote in order to act in the best interests of such fund.
+Each proxy is reviewed, categorized and analyzed in accordance with the PVGC's written guidelines in effect from time to time.
+The guidelines are reviewed periodically and updated as necessary to reflect new issues and changes to the PVGC's policies on specific issues.
+Items that can be categorized will be voted in accordance with any applicable guidelines or referred to the PVGC, if the applicable guidelines so require.
+Proposals for which a guideline has not yet been established are referred to the PVGC for discussion and vote.
+Additionally, the PVGC may elect to review any proposal where it has identified a particular issue for special scrutiny in light of new information.
+The PVGC will also consider specific interests and issues raised by a fund, which interests and issues may require that a vote for a fund be cast differently from the collective vote in order to act in the best interests of such fund.

 Dreyfus believes that a shareholder's role in the governance of a publicly-held company is generally limited to monitoring the performance of the company and its managers and voting on matters which properly come to a shareholder vote.
 Dreyfus carefully reviews proposals that would limit shareholder control or could affect shareholder values.